 Ingredients

-- 2 cups Canola oil or vegetable oil
+- 2 cups canola or vegetable oil, for frying

 Instructions

-Pull out the biscuits onto a cutting board or a plate.
+- Open the can of biscuits and separate the dough onto a cutting board or plate.

-Push the bottle cap into the middle of each biscuit and twist slightly so you create a hole in the middle of each biscuit, thus creating the donut shape.
-(Also, those donut holes you’ve just made don’t have any calories once you fry them).
+- Press a bottle cap into the center of each biscuit and twist to cut out the hole.
+(Those donut holes don't have any calories once you fry them.)

-I generally only cook one or two donuts at a time.
-This way the oil stays at temperature and they cook thoroughly.
+- Avoid overcrowding the pan.
+Frying only one or two donuts at a time helps the oil stay at temperature so the centers cook through.

 Recommended Products